andrewcooke/choochoo/docs/data-analysis.md

 ## Starting Jupyter

-We use Jupyter as the environment, because it's pretty and little extra work over pure python.
-All that is necessary, assuming that Choochoo is installed, is typing
+I use Jupyter as the environment, because it's pretty and little extra work over pure python.
+All that is necessary, assuming that Choochoo is installed (and you have activated the virtualenv, if necessary), is typing

     jupyter notebook

 which should display a window in your web browser.
-There you can load the examples from `ch2/data/notebooks`.
+There you can load the examples from `ch2.data.notebooks`.

 ## Accessing Data